wkaisertexas/wkaisertexas.github.io/src/content/blog/basic-gpu-performance-improvements.md

 ## Resources to look at when writing this

-- [Hugging-Face Benchmarks](https://huggingface.co/docs/transformers/en/benchmarks) which is now depricated but looks at benchmarking models
+- [Hugging-Face Benchmarks](https://huggingface.co/docs/transformers/en/benchmarks) which is now deprecated but looks at benchmarking models

 Ideas, I could use TensorRT in an apptainer image to run these models faster.